Secure website support: Let's Encrypt

 Renewing your certificate

-The certificate is valid for 90 days, but we will renew these automatically after 60 days to ensure that there are no service interruptions.
+The certificate is valid for 90 days as per Let's Encrypt policy, but we will renew these automatically after 60 days to ensure that there are no service interruptions.

-If we can't create or renew your certificate, we will e-mail you.
+If we can't create or renew your certificate, we will notify you via email.

 Secure websites for other domains